 Whether directly or indirectly, light (both natural and artificial) can have an impact on our health.
-As a supplier of a range of indoor lighting (including lamps and pendant lights) and outdoor lighting (such a bollards) we felt we should properly explore the effects of light and how it can have both short and long-term effects on a person’s health in positive and negative ways.
+As a supplier of a range of indoor lighting (including table lamps and pendant lights) and outdoor lighting (such a bollards lights) we felt we should properly explore the effects of light and how it can have both short and long-term effects on a person’s health in positive and negative ways.
 In this article we will look at some of these affects and how you can avoid the negatives and maximise your exposure to the more beneficial effects.

 Effects Of Light On Your Eyes & Sight

 Our eyes are extremely sensitive to light.
 They use light to function, but the wrong type of light can damage them.
 Blue light is the worst for this forcing you to strain your eyes, especially when trying to concentrate on something such as when reading.
 Simply ensuring you read under warmer lights and use blue-light blockers on mobiles and other devices can go a long way in avoiding or reducing the strain on your eyes and the headaches which often accompany it.